nicc777/python_plugin_poc/README.md

-# pythong_pluing_poc
+# POC For a Python Plugin Framework

-Proof of concept for a Python Plugin Framework
+This is just an experiment.
+I will add some more documentation at a later stage.